AmitGupta003/VSD_PD_Workshop_OpenLANE-SKY130/README.md

 config.tcl will have the highest priority

-Before running synthesis, we need to prepare the datastructure and the file system Upon running the command,
+Before running synthesis, we need to prepare the datastructure and the file system Upon running the command

+### 2. Design Setup Stage:
 ```bash
 prep -design picorv32a
 ```